 Spring is coming which means we can finally get back outdoors and start enjoying the sun again!
+That also means we can move some of our lessons outdoors and start new STEM and Spring is coming which means we can finally get back outdoors and start enjoying the sun again!
 That also means we can move some of our lessons outdoors and start new new STEM and STEAM studies.
-I’m planning some great Spring STEM Activities.
-Some are old favorites we love to repeat each year, others are new and exciting.
-I think we have a great spring of learning ahead of us!
-Check out all of our Spring STEM Activity plans!
+I’ve created a spring bucket list of activities that include some of our favorite things to do in the classroom or with the whole family.
+We have a great spring of learning ahead of us!
+Check out all of our Spring Activity plans!

 When I’m making these plans for the kids I try to source activities that work on at least two pillars of Science, Technology, Engineering, Arts and Math (STEAM).
 With it being spring I found myself really drawn to any activity that was bright and colorful.
 We’ve had too many months of winter greys!
 I also tried to incorporate a few activities that would be perfect for celebrating the Spring Equinox.

 One of the first things we need to do to celebrate the Spring Equinox is to create new Wheel of the Year crafts.
 I recycled ours and my boys are not impressed!
 This is a simple activity but great for reflecting on the seasons and how they connect together.

 Since the Spring Equinox is about balance and being the midpoint between the solstices, I want to do a balancing exercise with the kids.
 Last fall, after the birds had all moved away we did this with abandoned birds nests.
 This spring we obviously do not want to touch any birds nests, so instead I will challenge the boys to use tools and scrap materials to design and build a balance scale.

 Next we will repeat a quick and easy experiment that demonstrates how the sun in relation to Earth causes the seasons.